-d.
-Revised 2020-2021 Salary Placement Tables and Extra Duty Stipends a.
-Future Meetings and Agenda Item Requests.
+e.
+Revised 2020-2021 Salary Placement Tables and Extra Duty Stipends f.
+Employment of Director

 It is recommended the Governing Board approve the revision of the 2020-2021 Certified Extra Duty Pay/Extracurricular Activities/Supplemental Assignments and New Hire Placement Schedule as presented.